alexaapo/Feed-Forward-Neural-Network/README.md

 * the optimizer, etc

 I implement one model with pre-trained word embendding vectors using GloVe and the other two I selected TF-IDF vectorization.
+I also have a notebook with the preprocess of the data.

 In the end, I choose my best model and describe the reasons why I concluded to that architecture.
 For the best model I plot also the loss vs epochs and the ROC curve and explain.